ucsf-deb/bifs/README.rst

 At the Python command line::

     import bifs
-    help(bifs)
+    help(bifs.BIFS)

-Or see the class documentation in BIFS/bifs.py.
+Or see the comments in the source code.